emmameinert/cub3d/README.md

 ## Idea of the project

 The idea is to create a 3D map from a given file.
-The map is started as 1s and 0s for walls and floor respectively.
+The map is made of 1s and 0s for walls and floor respectively.
 Secondly the file stores data about the floor and ceiling color, as well as the texture paths for the walls and the original player location and POV.

 ## Raycasting